 Any savvy Urologist knows that the only way to pass the Urology Board Certification Exam is to study.
 Then study again.
 Then study even more.

 While the studying can prove tedious, it doesn’t have to be a jumble of notes and open books.
 Many physicians favor question banks as a favorite resource.
-Taking practice questions simulates real exam conditions as the exam will consist of 300 multiple choice questions you must master.
+Taking practice questions simulates real exam conditions, and gives you the perfect way to see what your strengths and weaknesses are before test day.

 A 69-year-old diabetic male is evaluated by his primary care doctor for a 30-pound weight loss over the past 6 months and vague right flank pain.
 Workup reveals a 1 cm right UPJ stone associated with moderate hydronephrosis and 10 cm irregular, enhancing right midpole renal mass.
 Mag-3 lasix scan shows a non-functioning right kidney and normal left kidney with appropriate drainage parameters.
 Urine culture is negative and the patient is afebrile with normal vital signs.
 What is the next step in management?